Rah-rah skirt

-Gifi Fields claimed that he co-created the rah-rah skirt with designer Angela Stone, but there are also claims that the skirt was created by Norma Kamali.
-Later in the 1980s, it was often worn with leather, denim or lace.
+Gifi Fields claims to have co-created the rah-rah skirt alongside designer Angela Stone, but there are claims that the skirt was originally created by Norma Kamali.

-In the 1990s, the miniskirt regained popularity on its own, largely eschewing the frills of the rah-rah.
-The latter made a comeback in Britain in 2008, with a headline in London Lite proclaiming: "Eighties look is all the ra-rave."

 Examples of the rah-rah could be seen on the covers of music albums such as Since Yesterday by Strawberry Switchblade (1984).

 Etymology

 Rah-rah is a reduplication of an abbreviation for "hurrah", which is used as a synonym for "cheering".